 “Who dares to teach must never cease to learn.” – John Cotton Dana

-Focusing on capability is an essential element of successful inclusive schooling.
+Focusing on capability is an essential element of successful inclusive education.
 Teachers and broader personnel should be supported to develop and improve their professional practice in order to effectively respond to student diversity.

 Supporting teachers to implement evidence-based, effective teaching and classroom management practices is part of a proactive application to Multi-tier System of Supports (MTSS).
 More information on MTSS can be found here.

 Some examples of how to build teacher capability are explored below:

 Instructional Coaching is a differentiated, collaborative process that involves an expert or knowledgeable other working closely with teachers to improve classroom practice, and ultimately student outcomes.
 It is a process that supports job-embedded learning, and is therefore ongoing, specific to a context, and focused on research based measures.

 In implementation, Instructional Coaching relies on building genuine, trusting relationships which are guided by a sense of mutual respect.
 Teacher learning and professional growth is supported by the coach who acts as a guide or facilitator.
 The coach draws on a repertoire of instructional practices, knowledge and experience to bridge teacher capacity related to individualised improvement goals.

 Instructional Coaching takes form with the coach and teacher collaboratively assessing student needs, co-planning, co-teaching, co-assessing and co-reflecting.
 This results in the pair examining classroom context and practice to determine areas for growth and improvement.
 They then identify content and instructional foci, and establish observational and success criteria.
 Together they teach (modelled, guided and shared), and monitor and gather evidence of student engagement and learning.
 Finally, they share observations, analyse results and determine next steps.